Amazon

 Impact & Learnings

-Assumptions — What color would perform better, what copy hierarchy users needed, how motion would land—needed validation.
-Testing became a north star.
+Assumptions — What would push for better performance?
+This needed validation.
+More testing became adopted in future campaigns.
 Hypothesis → test → learn → iterate.
 Design opinions matter less than user behavior data.